Healthy Banana Bread

 How To Make Banana Bread Healthy?

-It’s all about the combination of ingredients when making banana bread healthy.
-This one is just as delicious as classic banana bread, but lower in sugar, calories and fat.
+Quick breads like this banana bread are actually really easy to make healthy.
+I honesty love this recipe just as much as a classic banana bread and I love that it’s lower in sugar, calories and fat.
 Let’s talk about those ingredients:

-- Eggs: Eggs supply baked goods with their structure and also help to give them a tender texture.
-You’ll need 2 large eggs in this banana bread recipe.
+- Eggs: Using 2 large eggs in this banana bread recipe, gives it a tender texture and also adds protein.
 To make this recipe vegan, you can use flax eggs.

-- White whole wheat flour: We want some whole grains up in this!
+- White whole wheat flour: Whole wheat flour works great in this recipe and is a healthier alternative to white flour.
 White whole wheat flour has more nutrition than regular all-purpose.
 It also adds a nutty delicious flavor to the bread.
 You can also use whole wheat or whole wheat pastry flour.
 All are 100 percent whole wheat.
 The difference is in the variety of whole wheat.
 White whole-wheat flour is made from hard white spring or winter wheat, which has the exact same nutritional value of whole wheat flour, but because of the variety used, has a milder flavor and paler color.
 Whole wheat pastry flour is milled to a very fine texture.
 It is also lower in protein and gluten.
 Add all these things together and you have a flour that’ll yield a light and tender bread.

-- Brown sugar: Adding in just a small amount of brown sugar gives this bread just a hint more of sweetness.
+- Brown sugar: Adding just a tiny amount of brown sugar gives this bread the perfect amount of sweetness.
 This is completely optional, though.
 I actually had some Splenda brown sugar blend on hand and used 2 tablespoons of that.
 It was perfect.

-- Maple syrup: Maple syrup is an all natural sweetener.
-It also adds moisture to the bread, and since it’s sweeter than sugar you can actually use less of it.
+- Maple syrup: Maple syrup is an all natural sweetener that’s actually sweeter than sugar.
 There’s only 6 tablespoons in this entire recipe.

 How Do You Make Healthy Banana Bread?